Altinn/altinn-studio-docs/content/broker/broker-transition/getting-started/_index.en.md

 ### Additional Service Owner information

-After a service owner requests that an Altinn 2 service transition to an Altinn 3 Resource, the Altinn 2 service will no longer pass requests to the Altinn 2 Broker Storage.
+After the transition setup has been activated, the Altinn 2 service will no longer pass requests to the Altinn 2 Broker Storage, but instead be forwarded to Altinn 3.
 This means existing Broker files in the Altinn 2 Broker Storage will become unavailable for end users once the service is set up to transition to Altinn 3.

-We recommend you plan for a downtime period for your service in which no new Files are created, but you allow all recipients to download their files before you perform the transition.
+Due to this, we recommend you plan for a downtime period for your service in which no new files are created, but you allow all recipients to download their files before you perform the transition.
-The exact length of time depends on the work-pattern of your recipients; how long they before they download available files.
-If you do not know; contact us and we may be able to generate some statistics can guide you to a decision.
+The exact length of time depends on the work pattern of your recipients; how long they take before they download available files.
+If you do not know. contact us and we may be able to generate some statistics to guide you to a decision.

-One method of enforcing this is to use Altinn 2 SRR to temporarily remove the "write" access for all the organizations you have approved as senders, but keeping the "read" access for all recipients.
+One method of enforcing this is to use Altinn 2 SRR to temporarily remove the "write" access for all the organizations you have approved as senders, but keep the "read" access for all recipients.
-Once the transition has been set up, you can give the "write" access back to all the senders, and the files will no be created i Altinn 3.
+Once the transition has been set up, you can give the "write" access back to all the senders, and the files will now be created i Altinn 3.

 ## End Users